-12E.G.
-Ravenstein, "The Laws of Migration", in Journal of the Statistical Society of London 48, no. 2, (Jun 1885): 167-235.
+E.G. Ravenstein, "The Laws of Migration", in Journal of the Statistical Society of London 48, no. 2, (Jun 1885): 167-235.

-14Joaquin Arango, "Explaining Migration: A Critical View" in International Social Science Journal 52, no. 165 (September 2000): 285.
+Joaquin Arango, "Explaining Migration: A Critical View" in International Social Science Journal 52, no. 165 (September 2000): 285.

 Another of such modern frameworks is the theory of Dual labour market which focuses on international migration in industrialized societies.
-This theory states that industrialized states required foreign labour to fill up their gap of labour power in their own countries.17 Although it has focused the local conditions of the places where the migrants move instead of only focusing on the motives of the migrants, still the main framework of the theory is modern industrialized world divided into developed and under-developed societies which is hardly relevant with the Arab migration to Iraq.
-One more theory of migration is world system theory which highlights "the domination exerted by core countries over peripheral areas, in the context of international relations fraught with conflict and tension".18
+This theory states that industrialized states required foreign labour to fill up their gap of labour power in their own countries.
+Although it has focused the local conditions of the places where the migrants move instead of only focusing on the motives of the migrants, still the main framework of the theory is modern industrialized world divided into developed and under-developed societies which is hardly relevant with the Arab migration to Iraq.
+One more theory of migration is world system theory which highlights "the domination exerted by core countries over peripheral areas, in the context of international relations fraught with conflict and tension".
+This framework is also drawn mainly to elucidate the modern concept of migration.
+Both of these theories consider the international manipulative politics as an important factor in regulating the migration.
+There was hardly any such factor associated with the Arab migration to Iraq.
+Hence Dual labour market theory and world system theory are not relevant to the Arab migration to Iraq.

-16Stephen Castles, "The Factors that Make and Unmake Migration Policies" in International Migration Review 38, no. 3 (Fall 2004): 854-5.
+Stephen Castles, "The Factors that Make and Unmake Migration Policies" in International Migration Review 38, no. 3 (Fall 2004): 854-5.

-17Joaquin Arango, "Explaining Migration: A Critical View", 290.
+Joaquin Arango, "Explaining Migration: A Critical View", 290.